Ioniță Cuza: Rebellion and execution

+According to Gorovei, Cuza's scheme involved deposing Mourouzis and placing Bogdan on the throne.
+Another historian, Nicolae Iorga, attributes the initiative to a low-ranking boyar, Iordachi Darie Dărmănescu, Cuza and other boyars being only drawn in by their "politicking".
+Various other researches have also noted that Dărmănescu was a key figure in the import of Enlightenment philosophy and modernizing political literature to Moldavia, while writer D. V. Barnoschi sees him as the founder of Romanian liberalism.

-Mourouzis was informed of the Bogdan–Cuza–Dărmănescu conspiracy, and retaliated: Bogdan and Cuza were apprehended and interrogated under torture by another Spatharios, Constantin Caragea.
+Mourouzis was informed of the Bogdan–Cuza–Dărmănescu intrigue, and retaliated: Bogdan and Cuza were apprehended and interrogated under torture by another Spatharios, Constantin Caragea.
 Exposed to a similar treatment, Dărmănescu admitted to having sent a letter to the Ottoman authorities in Bender, asking for arbitration against Mourouzis.
 He also incriminated Cuza, who was one of the boyars to have signed that document.
 Historian A. D. Xenopol notes that Cuza was mainly targeted not for actually siding with Bogdan, but for having protested against the Ottoman army's raids in Moldavia.
 Prince Mourouzis had also found the Ottoman presence unpalatable, but, Xenopol writes, regarded Cuza's additional complaints as dangerously excessive.
+Cuza and Bogdan spent their final days chained to a wall in a dungeon at Iași's princely court, facing the Bahlui River.

-Cuza and Bogdan were decapitated on August 18, 1778.
-Contemporary records suggest that they were killed at night in Iași's princely court, "in the tower that's facing the Bahlui"; their executioner was a Captain Pavăl from Cosăuți, who then left the severed heads exposed for public viewing, "on a rug by the gate of the court".
+The two boyars finally were decapitated on August 18, 1778.
+Contemporary records suggest that they were killed at night in the Bahlui dungeon; their executioner was a Captain Pavăl from Cosăuți, who then left the severed heads exposed for public viewing, "on a rug by the gate of the court".
 Dărmănescu received more clemency from the Prince: originally sentenced to have his right arm amputated, he was eventually dispatched to a monastery in Târgu Ocna.
 Released before 1783, he dedicated himself to translating Masonic literature.
 Other participants were also given less violent punishments, following requests from the clergy: some, such as the boyars' physician Dracache Depasta, were exiled and had their estates confiscated.
+Carra, who continued to defy Ghica, was finally ordered to leave Moldavia in February 1776.